mrogers0104/Epicor-ClickUpDocumentImporter/README.md

 - ClickUp 401/403 — confirm CLICKUP_API_KEY is valid and has required scopes.
 - Missing images in PDF — some PDFs store images as XObjects or with uncommon encodings.
 Inspect extracted ImageData content type and convert if needed.
 - Logging — the console helper prints status and errors.
 Check the output for upload/create errors.

----

-## Contributing

-- Use the main branch for stable code; create feature branches for changes.
-- Run and debug using Visual Studio: use __Build > Build Solution__ and __Debug > Start Debugging__.
-- Add unit tests for converters, extractors, and ClickUpClient retry logic.

----

-## License

-Include your project license here (e.g., MIT).
-Replace this section with the appropriate license text.